arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

   roundtrips between the EnumerateCollectionNode and the RemoveNode.
   From v3.6.0 on, it includes simple *UPDATE* and *REPLACE* operations that modify multiple documents and do not use *LIMIT*.

+- `scatter-satellite-graph-in-cluster` _(Enterprise Edition only)_:
+  will appear in case a TraversalNode is found that can operate with SatelliteGraphs.
+  This leads to the TraversalNode being instantiated and executed on the DB-Server instead on a Coordinator.
+This reduces the amount of total data transferred.

 Note that some rules may appear multiple times in the list, with number suffixes.
 This is due to the same rule being applied multiple times, at different positions